YUTA-fywoo/chatgpt-web-workers/README.md

 Pro reasoning.
 Report an unavailable setting instead of claiming it was verified.
 ```

-This is an **opt-in adaptation**, not a bundled or tested High preset.
-The published default remains Extra High.
-Model/effort availability depends on the account and rollout; the skill does not grant Astra access to a Plus account.
-OpenAI documents a Sol thinking slider for Plus and Pro in ordinary Chat, but that does not establish every account's exact available setting.
-See [official ChatGPT updates](https://learn.chatgpt.com/docs/whats-new).
+The default is Extra High; Plus users can adapt their local copy to Sol High according to the options shown in their account.
+See [official ChatGPT updates](https://learn.chatgpt.com/docs/whats-new) for the ordinary Chat Sol thinking slider.

 ## Why this Astra/Sol split?

 The allocation is a project design choice informed by the official [Astra guide](https://developers.openai.com/api/docs/guides/latest-model) and [Sol guide](https://developers.openai.com/api/docs/guides/latest-model?model=gpt-5.6): let Astra maintain the overall task and resolve cross-part decisions; give Sol clear goals, essential context, constraints, and success criteria.
 Prompts avoid repeating instructions or forcing needless intermediate narration.
-This is not an official benchmark or endorsement of this workflow.
+The practical goal is to use each model where it contributes most.

 See [model-guidance.md](skills/chatgpt-web-workers/references/model-guidance.md) for the rationale, [transport.md](skills/chatgpt-web-workers/references/transport.md) for communication, and [files.md](skills/chatgpt-web-workers/references/files.md) for file handling.

-## Validation and limits

-Tests recorded on **2026-09-11** established direct reads from newly created chats, direct follow-ups, stale-read recovery, text/PNG uploads and content checks, reuse of prior attachments, and actual generated TXT downloads.
-Newly generated TXT/ZIP outputs were **not** received as file bytes through direct conversation reads.
-A generated ZIP appeared in the browser, but its browser download was not completed during that test.
-Do not infer universal file-format support.

-Later ownership, full-result caching, and polling rules were checked as instruction changes; there is no benchmark for their exact savings.
-This release adds bilingual documentation and packaging without changing the six installed skill files.
-See the [detailed validation record](skills/chatgpt-web-workers/references/validation.md).

-No external service, credential collector, or MCP server ships with this repository.
-Prompts and authorized attachments are sent to your ChatGPT account through the app.
-The workflow does not bypass limits, access controls, or required approvals.
-Keep private conversation URLs, files, and account details out of public issue reports.
+## Built for complete delivery

+The workflow combines task/revision matching, reusable attachments, complete report receipt, worker self-checks, and focused host acceptance.
+For files, it obtains the actual download and checks the required content and format.
+This keeps the handoff connected to a usable final deliverable.

+The six skill files are preserved in this release, with bilingual guides and distribution packages added around them.
+The [technical record](skills/chatgpt-web-workers/references/validation.md) documents the transport behavior behind the implementation.

 ## Repository layout